 Water and waste

 We tend to take clean, healthy drinking water for granted at home.
 Even if we drink bottled water, we’re still used to having fresh water on tap wherever we go.
+Get more free help and advice when you join the Club.

 It’s not quite so simple when you’re camping and you should certainly give some thought to protecting your health and welfare by ensuring that any water you use for drinking or washing is clean and wholesome.